brhannan/template-toolbox/README.md

 end
 ````
 In MATLAB, create a `template.Engine` object and configure it for code
 generation.
-The `render` method generates a file myFunciton.m in the
+Call the `render` method to generate file myFunciton.m in the
 current directory.
 ````
 eng = template.Engine;
-eng.OutputFile = 'myFunction.m';
+eng.OutputFile = 'myFunction.m'; % The file to be generated.
 eng.getTemplateFromFile('myTemplate.tmpl');
 eng.add('myVar', 'pi');
 eng.add('doMultiplication', true);